 Publix Super Markets tops the list of privately owned grocery operators in the US.
-By emphasizing service and a family-friendly image over price, Publix has grown faster and been more profitable than Winn-Dixie Stores and other regional rivals.
-More than two-thirds of its 1,070 stores are in Florida, but it also operates in Alabama, Georgia, South Carolina, and Tennessee.
+By emphasizing service and a family-friendly image over price, Publix has outgrown and outperformed its regional rivals.
+More than two-thirds of its 1,090 stores are in Florida, but it also operates in Alabama, Georgia, South Carolina, Tennessee, and North Carolina (a new market for the company).
 Publix makes some of its own bakery, deli, dairy goods, and fresh prepared foods at its own manufacturing plants in Florida and Georgia.
 Also, many stores house pharmacies and banks.
 Founder George Jenkins began offering stock to Publix employees in 1930.
 Employees own about 31% of Publix, which is still run by the Jenkins family.

 Sales and Marketing

-Publix's 2012 sales topped $27 billion, a 2% increase vs. the prior year.
-Net income increased by 4% over the same period.
-The sales growth was driven by the addition of about 30 new stores and an increase in same-store sales of 2%.
-Publix has logged steady sales and profit growth over the past three years.
+Publix reported retail sales of $28.9 billion in 2013, an increase of 5% versus the prior year.
+The sales gain was driven by the addition of new supermarkets, and a 4% rise in same-store sales.
 Food price inflation and increased customer traffic helped drive same-store sales and reflects the improving economic climate in the regional supermarket operator's markets.

-Publix is looking to extend its supermarket prowess to new markets.
-The supermarket operator is doubling its presence in the Charlotte, North Carolina, area with the purchase of seven stores there from BI-LO.
+Publix plans to open 32 supermarkets in 2014, including some in new markets like North Carolina.
+Indeed, the supermarket operator is doubling its presence in the Charlotte, North Carolina, area with the purchase of seven stores there from BI-LO.
 It opened its first new store in Charlotte in 2014.
-The move will more than double its presence in the area.
-It's also opened new stores in South Carolina in 2013.
+It also opened new stores in South Carolina in 2013.

 The grocery chain's employees own about 31% of Publix Super Markets' stock through the Employee Stock Ownership Plan.